academic-resources/odin/objects-constructors.md

 NinthGrader.prototype = Student.prototype** NinthGrader.prototype.sayName = function() {console.log("HAHAHAHAHAHA")}** const carl = new EighthGrader("carl")
 carl.sayName() //uh oh! this logs "HAHAHAHAHAHA" because we edited the sayName function!
 ```
-** If we had used `Object.create` in this example, then we could safely edit the `NinthGrader.prototype.sayName` function without changing the function for `EighthGrader` as well.**
+** If we had used `Object.create` in this example, then we could safely edit the `NinthGrader.prototype.sayName` function without changing the function for `EighthGrader` as well :**

 ---

 ### ** Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental.**
+It isn't required, so consider it supplemental :**

 * [This article](https://dev.to/lydiahallie/javascript-visualized-prototypal-inheritance-47co) from Lydia Hallie and [This video](https://www.youtube.com/watch?v=sOrtAjyk4lQ) from Avelx explains the Prototype concept with graphics and simple language.
 Try using these resources if you want another perspective to understand the concept.
 * [This Video](https://www.youtube.com/watch?v=CDFN1VatiJA) from mpj explains `Object.create` method with great details about it, he walks through what it is, why `Object.create` exists in JavaScript, and how to use `Object.create`.
 Also you can check [This Video](https://www.youtube.com/watch?v=MACDGu96wrA) from techsith to understand another point of view of extending objects from others by `Object.create`.
 * [The Principles of Object-Oriented JavaScript](https://www.amazon.com/Principles-Object-Oriented-JavaScript-Nicholas-Zakas/dp/1593275404) book by
 Nicholas C. Zakas is really great to understand OOP in javascript, which explains concepts simply and in-depth, which explores JavaScript's object-oriented nature, revealing the language's unique implementation of inheritance and other key characteristics, it's not free but it's very valuable.
-* [This stack overflow question](https://stackoverflow.com/questions/9772307/declaring-javascript-object-method-in-constructor-function-vs-in-prototype/9772864#9772864) explains the difference between defining methods via the prototype vs defining them in the constructor.**
+* [This stack overflow question](https://stackoverflow.com/questions/9772307/declaring-javascript-object-method-in-constructor-function-vs-in-prototype/9772864#9772864) explains the difference between defining methods via the prototype vs defining them in the constructor :**

 ---

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.** - <a class="knowledge-check-link" href='#object-constructors'>Write an object constructor and instantiate the object.</a>
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

+- <a class="knowledge-check-link" href='#object-constructors'>Write an object constructor and instantiate the object.</a>
 - <a class="knowledge-check-link" href='#the-prototype'>Describe what a prototype is and how it can be used.</a>
 - <a class="knowledge-check-link" href='https://javascript.info/prototype-inheritance'>Explain prototypal inheritance.</a>
 - <a class="knowledge-check-link" href='#recommended-method-for-prototypal-inheritance'>Understand the basic do's and don't's of prototypical inheritance.</a>